crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Affects the amount of protection you gain by using a shield, and the degree to which it hinders you.
-For most races, 5/15/25 skill is enough to mitigate the encumbrance of bucklers/shields/large shields respectively, though larger races need less skill and and smaller races more.
+For most races, 5/15/25 skill is enough to mitigate the encumbrance of bucklers/shields/large shields respectively, though larger races need less skill and smaller races more.

 Invocations
   Affects your ability to call on your god for aid.
 Those skilled at Invocations